Szybet/InkWatchy/README.md

    - You need also `xxd`, newer is better
 3. Run `generate_config.sh` also in the `resources` folder.
 After that you can ajust values in `config.h` and `confidential.h` (in `/src/defines/` directory) to your needs.
    - DEBUG and various other debugging options are helpfull to debug things but eat battery.
 On the final compilation disable them
 4. Read platformio.ini and choose your env.
 Don't use the default one for reasons.
 You propably want to select the `min` one.
+Remember to do that too if you use platformio on the terminal

 **Also latest stable commit: 027b93ca5a10f2e75d6e815241773df158a979b7** Go back to it for reasons